TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 I scratched the surface of the Digital Realm's most poorly-understood-concept in [article 2](./Agile_AntiPatterns.md).
 To sum-up, I described them as Maximally-Non-Viable-Projects, which is what they usually revert to in the hands of people that don't get the point of them (i.e. practically everyone).

 My suggestion is to actually think of them as "Unit Tests of Value" (not my idea, wish I could find the person who said it first)...
 I.e. the (genuine) minimum amount of work you need to do to *disprove* something is going to work.
 The "MVP" equivalent of this is to look at your grand product idea, hypothesise a market segment that will have issues your product is going to solve, then try and list 20 people or organisations that are strong candidates for having that problem.
 If you get stuck around ten, your idea might not be as great as you thought.
-If you do this work *with an Engineer and a Designer* present, they'll be able to get creative with the new information you've gained from this market research and suggest ways of tweaking the idea (call this "pivoting" if you like) until you do have 20.
-(The engineer might want to call it "changing the first Unit Test of Value until it passes", if they know what they're doing.)
+If you do this work *with an Engineer and a Designer* present, they'll be able to get creative with the new information you've gained from this market research and suggest ways of tweaking the idea until you do have 20.
+(Call this "pivoting" if you like.
+The Engineer might want to call it "changing the first Unit Test of Value until it passes", if they know what they're doing.)

 That's MVP one done, by lunchtime on the first day.
 It's also the first bad idea of the nine-out-of-ten bad ones put to bed, too.
 Well done!
 Have a guess what MVP two might be?
 That's right - coming up with an elevator-pitch-sized description of the *problem* you think your tweaked idea is going to solve, then calling the 20 people / companies you identified in test 1.
 Can't find six that are interested?
 (Or indeed, can't find one in the first three that doesn't immediately tell you to clear off?)
 Guess what - your idea still isn't right - *pivot again*.